 LU develops autonomous UV-C disinfection robot providing effective and efficient sanitisation for large indoor establishments

-Cleaning and disinfecting public spaces have become increasingly important during the COVID-19 pandemic.
-Based on Lingnan University (LU)’s development of a successful free sanitisation service for over 1,000 subdivided flats by a mobile UV-C germicidal system last year, LU has achieved another breakthrough by constructing a smart Autonomous UV-C Disinfection Robot to provide thorough and efficient UV disinfection for large indoor establishments.
+Based on its development of a successful free sanitisation service for over 1,000 subdivided flats by a mobile UV-C germicidal system last year, LU’s Lingnan Entrepreneurship Initiative has achieved another breakthrough by constructing a smart Autonomous UV-C Disinfection Robot to provide thorough and efficient UV disinfection for large indoor establishments.
 While the whole disinfection process is automatic, it is far more effective and five times faster than manual disinfection with 1:99 diluted bleach.

 The autonomous UV-C disinfection robot provides 360-degree coverage through ultraviolet rays, and sanitises every corner of a designated venue.
 It works on a 253.7 nm wavelength and obliterates viruses, bacteria and fungi with 99 per cent reliability, preventing the spread of pathogens through the air and on the surface of objects.

-Dr Albert Ko, Director of the Lingnan Entrepreneurship Initiative and leader of the project, said that LU is seeking financial support to produce 50 autonomous UV-C disinfection robots by the end of 2021, to provide free disinfection services for schools, care homes and NGOs.
-“Over the long term, we would also consider setting up a social enterprise to be of service to private organisations such as hotels and guesthouses.
+LU is seeking financial support to produce 50 autonomous UV-C disinfection robots by the end of 2021, to provide free disinfection services for schools, care homes and NGOs.
+LU also has plans to set up a social entreprise to serve the private sector including guest houses and hotels.